-A PWSF shall require a Land Use Permit in all cases and may be permitted as follows:

-- 10.6.1 Existing Structures: Subject to the provisions of this Article, the Town of Bristol Zoning Ordinance and Site Plan Review, a carrier may locate a PWSF on an existing building, utility tower or pole, or water tower. - 10.6.2 Ground Mounted Facility: A PWSF involving construction of a ground mount shall require compliance with the Town of Bristol Zoning Ordinance, Site Plan Review and be subject to the provisions of this Article.
+- A PWSF shall require a Certificate of Zoning Ordinance Compliance in all cases and may be permitted as follows: (Amended 2025) - 10.6.1 Existing Structures: Subject to the provisions of this Article, the Town of Bristol Zoning Ordinance and Site Plan Review, a carrier may locate a PWSF on an existing building, utility tower or pole, or water tower. - 10.6.2 Ground Mounted Facility: A PWSF involving construction of a ground mount shall require compliance with the Town of Bristol Zoning Ordinance, Site Plan Review and be subject to the provisions of this Article.